lnavneet331/lnavneet331/README.md

 - 👀 I’m interested in Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me iNav_pro on instagram
+- 📫 Reach me iNav_pro on instagram or NavneetLamba10 on twitter

 <!---
 lnavneet331/lnavneet331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.